salmankalista/chatbot-streamlit-csv-analyst/README.md

 pip install streamlit pandas numpy python-dotenv openai
 ```

-Environment variables

-If the app calls an external LLM (e.g., OpenAI or Hugging Face), set the API key(s) in your environment or a .env file.
-Common environment variable names used by similar projects:
-- OPENAI_API_KEY
-- HUGGINGFACE_API_KEY

-Replace the names above with the actual variable names used in the code if they differ.

 Streamlit entrypoint

 Replace <entrypoint> below with the actual Streamlit entrypoint file (common names: app.py, main.py, streamlit_app.py).
 If you want, edit this README after verifying the filename in the repository.